 Like the other earbuds in the Dime series, they have a good build quality.
 They're made of dense, durable-feeling plastic and certified IPX4 for resistance against water splashes.
 However, the clicking mechanism used to input controls on the stem feels a little flimsy, and the ear tips feel weak and prone to damage over time.

 The Skullcandy Dime 3 have a fairly neutral sound profile, with a warm bass that doesn't overwhelm mid-range instruments.
-Their treble range reproduction is slightly overemphasized and helps bring out detail in voices and lead instruments.
-A sharp peak in the mid-treble can make sibilants sound bright.
-Our results show a discrepancy between the left and right drivers, but this is due to an issue with our test rig's right ear.
+Their treble range reproduction is slightly overemphasized and helps bring out detail in voices and lead instruments, though a sharp peak in the mid-treble can make sibilants sound bright.
 While you can't adjust the sound profile via an app, you can cycle through three EQ presets (Music, Bass Boost, and Podcast) using the integrated controls.
-You can see the frequency response of each of these modes here.

 The Skullcandy Dime 3 have amazing frequency response consistency.
 Once you get a good seal with the included eartips, you'll experience consistent audio delivery every time you use them.

-The headphones have remarkable bass accuracy.
-The response is very neutral across the entire range, giving your audio plenty of thump and rumble.
+The headphones have remarkable bass compliance.
+The response is almost flat across the entire range, giving your audio plenty of thump and rumble.
 Users who need a bit more bass can activate the 'Bass Boost' EQ mode to add some extra boom to their mixes.

-Their mid accuracy is superb.
+Their mid-range target compliance is superb.
 The response is quite flat across the entire range.
-While a slight dip in the mid-mid pushes vocals and lead instruments back in the mix slightly, they still have plenty of detail and clarity overall.
+While a slight dip in the low-mids thins out vocals slightly, they still have plenty of detail and clarity.
 On tracks like Shania Twain's That Don't Impress Me Much, both the electric guitar and the lead vocals sound balanced and present in the choruses amid dense layers of pop production.

-The treble accuracy is impressive.
-Most of the range is balanced, but there's a peak in the mid-treble that adds brightness and sizzle to sibilants, like hi-hats and cymbals, which can sometimes be piercing.
+The treble target compliance is outstanding.
+Most of the range is balanced, but there's a peak in the mid-treble that adds brightness and sizzle to sibilants, which can sometimes be piercing.

 The Skullcandy Dime 3 have a great imaging performance.
 Most of the Skullcandy headphones we've tested have had a good imaging performance, which indicates the manufacturer's quality control and ergonomics.
 Our unit's weighted group delay falls below the audibility threshold, resulting in tight bass and transparent highs.
 The left and right drivers are reasonably well-matched in amplitude and frequency, but there's some phase mismatch in the mid-range.
 While this is difficult to hear in real-life content, it can make it harder to perceive where voices and instruments are coming from within the stereo image.
 That said, imaging performance tends to vary between units.